 HMRC start to send out tax credit renewal packs in April and the last ones are sent by 28th June.
 Generally the white envelopes containing the Annual declaration forms are sent out first followed by the brown envelopes containing the Annual review notices.

-If you haven't received a tax credit renewal pack by the end of June and think you should have, you must contact the Tax Credit Helpline to request that forms be sent to you.
+If you haven't received a tax credit renewal pack by the end of June and think you should have, you must contact the Tax Credit Helpline to request that the forms be sent to you.

 Once you receive your tax credit renewal pack you have until 31st July to renew your entitlement, or report any changes that affect your circumstances.